 This Residency Program training involves full participation of the physics resident in the clinical routine, under the supervision of experienced radiation oncology physicists.
 Comprehensive training and experience is provided in the areas of dosimetry, treatment planning, brachytherapy, radiation safety, multi-modality imaging, radiographic and MR image guidance, particle therapy, special procedures, and quality assurance.

-Training from this Program prepares graduates for certification in the specialty of Therapeutic Radiological Physics by the American Board of Radiology.
+Training from this Program prepares graduates for certification in the specialty of Therapeutic Medical Physics by the American Board of Radiology.
 Graduates will also receive sufficient clinical training that should prepare them for work as a radiation oncology physicist.

 The Washington University Medical Physics Residency program received CAMPEP accreditation in October 1997, and was the first program to receive this recognition.
-The program completed re-accreditation in 2003, 2008, and 2013, and is currently accredited through the end of 2018.
+The program completed re-accreditation in 2003, 2008, 2013, 2018 and 2023 and is currently accredited through the end of 2028.